vinodh1989/Facebook-Challenge/README.md

 Facebook-Challenge
 ==================
-These is the problem I solved in facebook career challenge.
+This is the problem I solved in facebook career challenge.